ecg-icas/icas/doc/0.122/_sources/reference/get-feed-import-id-detail.rst.txt

 =============  ======= ====================================
 Field          Type    Description
 =============  ======= ====================================
-id             int     import ID, same as provided in the call url            string  URL where the feed file was downloaded status         string  status of the import.
-See :ref:`get_feed_import_id_detail_v2_status` for details dateCreated    string  ISO 8601 date of when the feed import was started error          string  the error affecting the whole feed, as opposed to ``errors`` containing errors affecting individual ads.
-If your feed is in status ``REJECTED`` this should have the reason totalCount     int     the total number of ads found in the XML document okCount        int     the number of ads processed without errors warningCount   int     the number of ads processed with warnings errorCount     int     the number of ads rejected due to errors warnings       struct  contains count and a list of vendorIDs of ads having ``warning`` messages, see :ref:`message_struct` errors         struct  contains count and a list of vendorIDs of ads having ``error`` messages, see :ref:`message_struct`
+id             int     import ID, same as provided in the call. url            string  URL where the feed file was downloaded. status         string  status of the feed import.
+See :ref:`get_feed_import_id_detail_v2_status` for details. dateCreated    string  ISO 8601 date of when the feed import was started. error          string  the error affecting the whole feed import, as opposed to ``errors`` containing errors affecting individual ads.
+If your feed is in status ``REJECTED`` this should have the reason. totalCount     int     the total number of ads found in the feed file. okCount        int     the number of ads processed without errors. warningCount   int     the number of ads processed with warnings. errorCount     int     the number of ads rejected due to errors. warnings       object  contains count and a subset of vendorIDs (max 100) of ads having ``warning`` messages, see :ref:`message_struct`. errors         object  contains count and a subset of vendorIDs (max 100) of ads having ``error`` messages, see :ref:`message_struct`.
 =============  ======= ====================================